Marilinaroman/Marilinaroman/README.md

 #### About me:
 I've a degree in Business Administration from the UNLaM.
 </br>
-Currently studying a Fullstack Web Developer.
+Currently studying Fullstack Web Developer.
 </br>

 #### Skills: